 Adam Benjamin is a Grammy-nominated and critically acclaimed pianist, keyboardist, composer and educator based in Reno, NV.
-Recognized as a “Rising Star in Jazz” in DownBeat magazine’s critic’s and reader’s polls for eight years running, his unmistakable sound crosses stylistic boundaries and challenges traditional notions of jazz.
+Recognized as a “Rising Star in Jazz” in DownBeat magazine’s critic’s and reader’s polls for nine years running, his unmistakable sound crosses stylistic boundaries and challenges traditional notions of jazz.
 Adam maintains a humble and humorous approach that connects him with his audiences worldwide.

 Adam is a founding member of Kneebody, an electric quintet widely recognized as one of the most unique ensembles in jazz today.
 Together for over fourteen years, they have released five studio albums, four live albums, and have toured extensively throughout the USA, Europe, Japan and Australia.
 Their current release is "Anti-Hero" on Motema Music, a series of new instrumental compositions exploring themes of loss and redemption, and addressing the charged political atmosphere of Trump-era America.
 This follows their 2016 release "Kneedelus", on Brainfeeder Records, an imaginative, boundary-breaking collaboration with electronic artist Daedelus.

 Previous recordings from the “spontaneous and exciting” (DownBeat) “freakishly talented quintet” (All About Jazz) included the 2009 Grammy-nominated release, 12 Songs of Charles Ives, a radical reinvention of the songs of Charles Ives in collaboration with singer Theo Bleckmann (Winter and Winter, 2009).